The Ultimate Guide to Mardi Gras Carnival New Orleans 2024

 Mardi Gras carnival New Orleans (NOLA) really does have something for everyone!
 Adults and children alike will wonder at the spectacular colors and costumes of the krewes, floats, and parades.
 Everyone, young and old, will be holding their hands high to try and catch as many Mardi Gras beads and throws as possible!
-There are so many fun activities, you can understand why Mardi Gras Festival New Orleans is at the top of many travelers’ bucket lists.
+There are so many fun activities you can understand why the Mardi Gras Festival New Orleans is at the top of many travelers’ bucket lists.